Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: False.

 Diels-Alder reactions proceed more readily with dienes in the s-cis conformation because this conformation allows for the necessary overlap of orbitals between the diene and the dienophile.
 The s-trans conformation is less reactive due to the increased distance and poor orbital overlap between the reacting centers.
-However, while the s-cis conformation is favored, dienes that are locked in the s-trans conformation can still undergo Diels-Alder reactions, albeit at a slower rate or under more forcing conditions.
+Even so, while the s-cis conformation is favored, dienes that are locked in the s-trans conformation can still undergo Diels-Alder reactions, albeit at a slower rate or under more forcing conditions.
 The equilibrium between s-cis and s-trans conformations depends on the steric interactions between the substituents on the diene.

 Statement 4: Cycloaddition Reactions Involve the Combination of Two Cations and Two Anions